naiad-auv/naiad-auv-wordpress/README.md

 ### Usage
-Don't use this project directly for specific projects instead clone it and push it to new online repository and start modifying it there.
+Don't use this git repository directly for specific projects instead clone it and push it to new online repository and start modifying it there.